seamplex/feenox/doc/srs.md

 ---
-title: Software Design Requirements for a FEA tool
+title: Software Requirements Specification for a computational tool
 lang: en-US
-abstract: An hypothetical situation (a thought experiment if you will) where a certain company or agency asks for vendors to develop a piece of engineering software with certain specifications, defined in this imaginary tender.
+abstract: An hypothetical situation (a thought experiment if you will) where a certain company or agency asks for vendors to develop a piece of free and open source engineering software with certain specifications, defined in this imaginary tender.
+number-sections: true
 ...

 # Introduction {#sec:introduction}

 A computational tool (herein after referred to as _the tool_) is required in order to solve engineering problems in the cloud.
-This (imaginary but plausible) Software Requirements Document describes the mandatory features the tool ought to have and lists some features which would be nice the tool had.
+This (imaginary but plausible) Software Requirements Specification document describes the mandatory features the tool ought to have and lists some features which would be nice the tool had.
-Also the requirements and guidelines about architecture, execution and interfaces in order to fulfill the needs of state-of-the-art cloud-based users as of 2021 (and the years to come) are defined.
+Also the requirements and guidelines about architecture, execution and interfaces in order to fulfill the needs of cognizant engineers as of 2021 (and the years to come) are defined.

+On the one hand, the tool should be applicable to solving industrial problems under stringent efficiency ([@sec:efficiency]) and quality ([@sec:qa]) requirements.
+It is therefore mandatory to be able to assess the source code for potential performance and verification revision by qualified third parties.
+On the other hand, the initial version of the tool is expected to be a basic framework which might be extended ([@sec:objective] and [@sec:extensibility]) by academic researchers and programmers.
+It thus should also be free.^[Free as in “free speech,” not as in “free beer.”]
-The tool must be free and open source.
-The detailed licensing terms are left to the application but they should be such that users can solve their problem the way they need and to eventually modify and improve the tool to suit their needs.
+The detailed licensing terms are left to the offer but it should allow users to solve their problems the way they need and, eventually, to modify and improve the tool to suit their needs.
 If they cannot program themselves, they should have the freedom to hire somebody to do it for them.

 ## Objective {#sec:objective}